polylang/polylang-di/README.md

 This package is compliant with [PSR-4](https://www.php-fig.org/psr/psr-4/) and [PSR-11](https://www.php-fig.org/psr/psr-11/).
 However, PSR-11's interfaces are not implemented, to prevent conflicts with other plugins and themes that may use a different version of them.

+This project is pretty much a fork of an old version of [league/container](https://github.com/thephpleague/container), that has been reworked a bit to keep only the features that we need in our projects.

 ## Install

 Via Composer